pmean/build-website/text/19/fourteen-points.md

 ---
-title: "Recommendation: How to Use Deming's 14 Points to Improve Quality"
+title: "How to Use Deming's 14 Points to Improve Quality"
 author: "Steve Simon"
 source: "http://blog.pmean.com/fourteen-points/"
 date: "2019-02-14"